abradshaw/getting-started-with-satellite-6-command-line/installation/registration.md

 `subscription-manager register --type=satellite`

-You will then be prompted for your credentials, enter them and the the system should be correctly registerd, but not attached/consuming entitlements
+You will then be prompted for your credentials, enter them and the system should be correctly registered, but not attached/consuming entitlements

 At this point its important to logon to the Red Hat Customer Portal and set the version of Satellite to 6.0